 The Directors shall contribute expertise to the Board of Directors in their varying capacities and in areas of overall direction for the Association, fulfilling any such additional duties as requested by the President or assigned by the Board of Directors.

-The term of office of each of the twenty-one (21) Directors shall be three (3) years, seven (7) Directors being elected annually.
+The term of office of each of the twenty-one (21) Directors shall be three (3) years, with terms beginning on July 1 and ending on June 30 of the third year, with seven (7) Directors being elected annually.

-A Director may be elected for a second term but no Director shall serve more than two terms unless having filled a partial term or having been elected to the role of Vice President or President.
+A Director may be elected for a second term, but no Director shall serve more than two terms unless having filled a partial term or having been elected to the role of Vice President or President.

 A former Director, having served two consecutive terms, shall not be eligible for re-election for a period of at least one (1) year after the expiration of that term.